The man at the top of the mountain didn’t fall there. – Vince Lombardi

 If you don’t know where “the top” is for your organization, it’s time to define it.
 The top of Everest is a very clear goal.
 Everyone knows the destination.
 Your goals should be this clear, too.

-Acknowledge that it gets harder the higher you go.
+Prepare for Growth Analogy: Acknowledge that growth gets harder the higher you go

 As you climb higher and higher, the air gets thinner and thinner.
 It’s a lot more difficult to climb, the closer you get to the top.
 It’s even more difficult if you’ve never been to the top before.
 You aren’t acclimated to the elevation.